p3arlk/UBS-Tomyam-/SETUP_COMPLETE.md

 - **For beginners**: Start with Flask - it's simpler and more straightforward
 - **For advanced features**: Use FastAPI - automatic docs, better validation, async support
-- **For production**: Consider FastAPI with proper database integration

-Both servers are production-ready templates that you can extend based on your specific needs!

-Happy coding! 🚀